-DESCRIPTION: The Crossroads Arts District is an artistic downtown neighborhood where once-vacant warehouses now house a variety of eclectic, locally owned boutiques, unique restaurants and a thriving arts scene.
+DESCRIPTION: The Crossroads Arts District is an artistic downtown neighborhood where once-vacant warehouses now house a variety of eclectic, locally owned boutiques, award winning restaurants, local craft beverage makers and a thriving arts scene.

 LOCATION: The District is located south of the downtown area and just north of Union Station.

-HISTORY: Once a neglected commercial area, the Crossroads has been recently transformed into a vibrant and sophisticated artistic community with numerous art galleries, artist studios, eclectic boutiques and award-winning restaurants.
+HISTORY: Once a neglected commercial area, the Crossroads has been transformed into a vibrant and sophisticated artistic community with numerous art galleries, artist studios, eclectic boutiques, craft beverage makers and award-winning restaurants.

-WHERE TO EAT: There are numerous dining choices in this district, including award-winning Michael Smith's Extra Virgin and Farina, Affare, Novel Restaurant and The Belfry.
-Or partake in one of the historic Freight House restaurants: Fiorella's Jack Stack Barbecue, Grunauer and Lidia's.
-The East Crossroads has become home to exceptional local libations, such as Tom's Town Distilling Co., KC Wineworks, City Barrel Brewery and Kitchen, Border Brewing and more.
+WHERE TO EAT: There are numerous dining choices in this district, including award-winning Extra Virgin, Farina, Affare, Novel Restaurant and Corvino's.
+Or choose one of the historic Freight House restaurants: Fiorella's Jack Stack Barbecue, Grunauer and Lidia's.
+The East Crossroads has also become home to exceptional local libations, such as Tom's Town Distilling Co., KC Wineworks, City Barrel Brewery & Kitchen, Torn Label and more.

 WHAT’S NEARBY: While the Kauffman Center for the Performing Arts lies in the Crossroads, Crown Center is also nearby, along with Union Station and the National WWI Museum and Memorial.
 Downtown is also close–including the Power & Light District, T-Mobile Center and much more.

-DON’T FORGET: Children are welcome for First Friday events.
+DON’T FORGET: Children are welcome to First Friday events.
 However, galleries and streets tend to become crowded, and most galleries cannot accommodate strollers.

 PUBLIC TRANSPORTATION: Take the MAX bus to the Crossroads stop at the corner of Main and 19th Street or take the KC Streetcar to the Crossroads stop (19th & Main).
 Visit the website for a list of convenient transportation options.